mndillon/toki-pona-nanpa-linja-n/README.md

 suno sike nanpa lun la mi tawa utala.
 = On weekday 5 (Friday) I go to sport.
 ```

-NOTE: this usage is not the same as tenpo suno nanpa wan → the first day

-sike nanpa (cycle number) gives an absolute index not a relative index

 ### Example 2: Months of the year (mun sike)